arnavdev04/cse15l-lab-reports/lab-report-1.md

      bash: cd: lecture1/messages/en-us.txt: Not a directory
      [user@sahara ~]$
     ```
-     *  The working directory here is the user's home directory represented by `~` symbol.
+     *  The working directory before the command is the user's home directory represented by `~` symbol.
      *  When we used the `cd` command with `lecture1/messages/en-us.txt` as the argument, which is a file, a message is displayed as an output- `bash: cd: lecture1/messages/en-us.txt: Not a directory`- telling us the argument we gave with the command is not a directory.
      *  The current directory remains unchanged.
      *  This output is consistent with our expectation as the `cd` command works on directories and not on files and therefore it displays the error message and the current directory remains unchanged.
-     *  This output is not an error but an expected behaviour.
+     *  This output is an error, as the `cd` command cannot be used with a file as an argument.

 <br/><br/>